nerfhammer/LibraryPL/README.md

 # ENG
 JavaFX project with Hibernate ORM.
 This java app might serve in traditional libraries.
+App created in polish language.

 # PL